wodby/docker4drupal/README.md

 # Docker-based environment for Drupal

-Use this Docker compose file to spin up local environment with a *native Docker app* on Linux, Mac OS X and Windows.
+Use this Docker compose file to spin up local environment for Drupal with a *native Docker app* on Linux, Mac OS X and Windows.

 ### Overview